chainguard-dev/edu/content/chainguard/migration/migrations-overview.md

 423450e3fd52:/#
 ```

 Note that this example uses the `chainguard-base` image, which is only available as a paid Production Image.
+To follow along with this example, you would need to be part of an organization that has access to this image and replace `$ORGANIZATION` in the `docker pull` command with the name of your organization's private Chainguard registry.

 #### Use `apk search`